LalitMohanJoshi/node-app-jenkins/README.md

 This repository contain node application deployed through Jenkins in vm instance.
 This application is built on typescript , which later converted to node application.

-we can attahce Jenkins Config (https://raw.githubusercontent.com/LalitMohanJoshi/node-app-jenkins/master/Jenkinsfile) in pipeline , then it will work.
+We can attach [Jenkins Config](https://raw.githubusercontent.com/LalitMohanJoshi/node-app-jenkins/master/Jenkinsfile) in pipeline, then it will work.

 ## Installation